MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 ![image](jumpbar.png)

-If you include `// MARK:' sections in your source code, they will show up as headers in this view - great for navigating through more complex classes!
+If you include `// MARK:` sections in your source code, they will show up as headers in this view - great for navigating through more complex classes!

 With all of the queries in place, we should think about how we want tie them into the rest of our code, next!
 Where should we place the code that adds and removes likes from `Post` objects?